 By Chuck Haddix, Marr Sound Archives

-Charlie spent the summer of 1936 playing with a union band led by George Wilkerson at Musser’s Ozark Tavern, located five miles south of Eldon MO.
+Charlie spent the summer of 1936 playing with a union band led by George Wilkerson at Musser’s Ozark Tavern, located five miles south of Eldon, Missouri.
 Off hours, Charlie mastered his horn and by all accounts returned to Kansas City a musically changed man.

-An in-demand soloist, Charlie worked with the Harlan Leonard and Jay McShann Bands at various locations around the city including Clair Martin’s Plaza Tavern, The Century Room, Pla-Mor Ballroom, Tootie’s Mayfair, Antler's Club, and a malt shop called the Kangaroo frequented by University of Kansas City students.
+An in-demand soloist, Charlie worked with the Harlan Leonard and Jay McShann Bands at various locations around the city, including Clair Martin’s Plaza Tavern, the Century Room, Pla-Mor Ballroom, Tootie’s Mayfair, Antler's Club, and a malt shop called the Kangaroo, which was frequented by University of Kansas City students.
 In early 1942, Charlie moved to New York with the Jay McShann band, making his national debut at the Savoy Ballroom in Harlem.